Leaping salmon and gorse blooms in the far north

 The nearest public toilets and places to eat are in Bettyhill and Tongue, 6 miles (9.6 km) and 7 miles (11.2 km) away respectively.

 You might want to wear insect repellent or long sleeves during the summer: there can be a lot of midges and horseflies about.

-Borgie Breco is between Tongue and Bettyhill on Sutherland's north coast.
-From Bettyhill take the A836 west for 6 miles (9.6 km).
-The entrance to the forest appears suddenly on your left, shortly after the junction to Borgie village.
-Turn into the forest here and follow the track for just over ¼ mile (400 metres) to the main car park at grid reference NC 663 582.
+The turn-off for Borgie Breco is on the south side of the A836 between Tongue and Bettyhill, just opposite the turn-off to Borgie village.
+Turn into the forest here and follow the track for just over ¼ mile (400 metres) to the main car park.

 KW14 7SG is the nearest postcode.
 It's on the A836 coming from Bettyhill, 4 ½ miles (7.2 km) from the forest.